nightscout/nightscout.github.io/docs/nightscout/new_user.md

 <img src="../img/heroku1.png" width="450">
 </p>

 Now follow the directions and check your email to confirm your Heroku account.
-You'll be asked to create a password...save that password somewhere.
-You'll likely be logging into Heroku as part of Looping in the future, so this is a good password to save.
+You'll be asked to create a password...save that password somewhere secure!
+You'll likely be logging into Heroku in the future, so this is a good password to save.
+If you're not using a password manager yet, we recommend getting one - this makes it much easier to use safe passwords that are unique across sites.
+Our favorite password manager is 1Password, which is both secure and very easy to use.

 When you finish creating the password, you'll see a screen like below.